Impact of Russia's invasion of Ukraine on the port of Rotterdam

 Is the port of Rotterdam closed to Russian shipping?

 No, the port of Rotterdam is not closed to Russian shipping.
-The war in Ukraine has led to a number of sanctions against Russia imposed by, among others, the European Union.
-The substantial import of energy (crude oil, oil products, LNG, coal) is not (yet) affected by sanctions, but the export and transhipment of containers is affected by the uncertainty resulting from the invasion and the sanctions.
+The extensive import of energy (crude oil, oil products, LNG, coal) is not (yet) affected by sanctions, but in particular the export and transhipment of containers is affected by the uncertainty resulting from the war and the sanctions.
+Coal may no longer be imported as of mid-August.
+Crude oil from Russia may no longer be imported as of 6 December 2022.
+For oil products from Russia, the transition period expires 6 February 2023.

 Do import sanctions apply from Russia?